 The block format allows students to complete the program in less than two years, while maintaining full-time employment.
-Face-toface classes are offered on weeknights.
+Face-to-face classes are offered on weeknights.
 In several classes students work together to create solutions to real business problems with non-profit organizations in the community as clients, also gaining an interdisciplinary approach to leadership development in the tradition of Mercy values.

 Courses are offered in both 5 and 10 week blocks.
 Five week classes meet twice a week and 10 week classes meet once a week in the face-to-face format.
 Selected courses within the curriculum are now available in an accelerated format which means classes in the 5 week format would meet only one night per week.
-In the accelerated format, more assignments/coursework is required for the student to complete outside of the classroom.
+In the accelerated format, students are expected to complete more assignments/ coursework outside of the classroom.